 Pittsburgh's Irish Fair in the Square

 Celebrate St. Patrick's Day during and after the parade in the newly renovated Market Square with performances by parade participants while enjoying all of the food and fun Pittsburgh's most Historic public space has to offer.
-It's Family Friendly time from 10:00 a.m. to 2:00 p.m., followed by the Coors Light Parade After Party from 2:00 p.m. to 6:00 p.m.
+It's family-friendly time from 10:00 a.m. to 2:00 p.m., followed by adults-only entertainment, food and beer from 2:00 p.m. to 6:00 p.m.

 Fun for the Family

 Bringing the kids downtown for the St. Patrick's Day parade?
 After it's over, head to Fifth Avenue Place for an afternoon of family fun.
 Face painting, spin art, puppet making, and Leprechaun crafts are just part of the fun at this family-friendly Irish celebration.